jacksheehy15/milestone-project-1/README.md

 Design
 Colour Scheme
-The two main colours used are white and blue.
+The two main colours used are white and blue and black for the font.

 Typography
-The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The Oswald font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+Oswald is a clean font that I find attractive and appropriate.

 Imagery
 Imagery is important.
 The large, background hero video is designed to be striking and catch the user's attention.
-It also has a nide song playing in the background that will grab the viewers attention.
+It also has a popular edm song playing in the background that will grab the viewers attention.

 Wireframes
 Desktop/Laptop Wireframe - https://www.figma.com/file/VKebMcOSMv7kaCPIMLpeu0/Blasket-Island-Music-Festival?node-id=1%3A4